 What about using traction devices for walking?

-While all the traction devices we looked at would be suitable for running, check out this traction device roundup that’s more tuned toward walking and hiking if that’s your primary use.
+While all the traction devices we looked at would be suitable for both running and walking, check out this traction device roundup that’s more tuned toward walking and hiking if that’s your primary use.
 The Yaktrax Pro is a popular traction option for walkers.

 While running at high elevations in the winter, runners may encounter hardpacked snow, ice, and steep slopes with a combination of the three.
 Photo: iRunFar